How to Get Juncos to Visit Your Bird Feeder

 Trees…GLORIOUS TREES!

 Speaking from personal experience, Juncos love the shelter provided by conifer trees and will often congregate there before fluttering over to your feeders.
-I have a couple of pine trees near my apartment (and bird feeders).
-Juncos – and many other bird species – love it!
+I have a couple of pine trees near my apartment and bird feeders.
+Juncos, and many other bird species, love hanging out in it.
 Anytime you give birds natural spaces with shelter, it’s a big win for you and your yard.

 Provide Water For Thirsty Juncos

-All birds need water – this is a universal tip to get more of them visiting you.
-Since Juncos are winter visitors, a heated bird bath is especially welcome when it’s cold out and open water is hard to come by.
+All birds need water.
+This is a universal tip to get more of them visiting your yard.
+Since Juncos are often winter visitors, a heated bird bath is especially welcome if it’s cold out and open water is hard to come by.

 Remember, Juncos want to stay close to or on the ground, so a ground bird bath basin is a fantastic choice: